Adell02/LORA-NET/README.md

 ### 🔴Middle Nodes

 Most of the nodes of the network may be Middle Nodes in order to ensure a good performance of the net at long distances.
-These nodes are responsible for receiving, analyzing where are the packets addressed to and sending them again following the most efficient route when a transmission can't directly reach the recipient node.
+These make possible the connection between User Nodes that can't directly communicate with each other (whether they are too far, some nodes are busy...).
+They are in charge of forwarding the messages they receive to other Nodes (trying to follow the most efficient route) to make them reach the recipient.

-We are working to bring a feature that allows converting a User Node into a Middle Node whenever needed, imporving the net performance.
+We are working to bring a feature that allows converting a User Node into a Middle Node whenever needed, improving the net performance.

 <p align="right">(<a href="#top">back to top</a>)</p>